 Any rule or situation not expressly defined here will default to MLB rules.
 At the end of the day, these calls will be made by the head ref.
-Whatever their call is, it stands.
+Whatever they call, stands.

 – There are 6 innings in a GAME or 45 minutes